d3ltaV/NMH-Navigator/docs/SRS.md

 **Acceptance criteria:**
 - Users can easily see feedback and ratings for each component
-- Logged-in users can easily give feedback for classes/food /workjob
+- Logged-in NMH users can easily give feedback for classes/food /workjob
 - Multiple methods of rating are supported, such as free response and the 0–5 scale.

 #### Feature 3: Workjob Catalog